|

 per building.
 (Most workplaces in New Jersey have fewer than

-· Restaurants and bars.
+50 employees.)· Restaurants and bars.
 NJSA 26:3E-7 et.seq. permits

 smoking in any restaurant; only requires posting of a sign